-The security and safety of connected products is not only a customer-critical issue, it is now a legislative compliance issue for all manufacturers, importers and distributors.
+The security and safety of connected products is not only a customer-critical issue, it is now a legislative compliance issue for all manufacturers, importers and distributors across the UK and EU.

 UK Cyber Security Standards

-In the UK, the Product Security and Telecoms Infrastructure (PSTI) Bill became law in December 2022, with further secondary legislation outlining exact smart home cyber security requirements and enforcement to follow shortly.
+In the UK, the Product Security and Telecoms Infrastructure (PSTI) Bill became law in December 2022, with further secondary legislation outlining exact smart home cyber security requirements and enforcement now in place.

 It sets out cyber security requirements, to ensure consumer security, as a condition for market entry for all internet or network-connected devices, underpinned by the European ETSI EN 303 645 standard.

-The new requirements will impact all stakeholders throughout the supply chain – not just the manufacturers.
+These requirements impact all stakeholders throughout the supply chain – not just the manufacturers.
 While fundamentally ensuring all internet-connected equipment is tested for cyber security performance before it can access the market, responsibility (and therefore liability) also lies with importers, and distributors to ensure that the requisite tests have been done by the manufacturer.

 European Cyber Security Standards

-This will be followed by the Cyber Resilience Act.
+This will be followed by the Cyber Resilience Act in the EU.
 As in the UK, new requirements will apply not just to manufacturers, but also importers and distributors.

 These exclusive guides to cyber security standards and assurance outline the precise tests that products and manufacturers need to pass, what they need to do, when they need to do it by and the implications for not acting swiftly enough or for non-compliance.